ruanweiming/half-frame-studio/README.md

 - **Best Experience**: Recommended to use on desktop for better screen space and mouse control
 - **Mobile Support**: Works on mobile devices; drag divider lines directly on images
+- **Original Mode**: On desktop you can enable **Original Mode** for maximum image quality in grid and editor; on mobile it’s recommended to keep it off so the app uses thumbnails and stays stable even with many high‑res scans
 - **Data Safety**: Refreshing or closing the page will lose data; export results promptly
 - **File Formats**: Supports common image formats (JPEG, PNG, WebP, etc.)
 - **Duplicate Detection**: Automatically detects and skips duplicate files